TheCloudTheory/arm-estimator/README.md

 * Native tool experience - no third-party services / proxies, everything relies on componenets delivered and used by Microsoft
 * Multi-option authentication based on `Azure.Identity` package - project automatically uses cached credentials from the running environment (supports Azure CLI / Environment credentials / Managed Identity and more)
 * Allows you to validate your deployment before it happens - if the template you used is invalid, an error with detailed information is returned
-* Support for both Incremental / Complete deployment modes (see below for details)
+* Support for both Incremental / Complete deployment modes (see `Usage` section)
 * Displaying delta describing difference between your current estimated cost and after changes are applied
-* An option to stop CICD process if estimations exceeds given limit (see below for details)
+* An option to stop CICD process if estimations exceeds given limit (see `Usage` section)

 ## Known limitations
 ARM Cost Estimator is currently in `alpha` development phase meaning there're no guarantees for stable interface and many features are still in design or planning phase.
 The main limitations as for now are: